JoeVirtual/KonFoo/docs/sequence.rst

 KonFoo has a :class:`Sequence` class to map a consecutive area of a *byte stream* with different kind of :ref:`members <sequence member>`.
-The order how you append the members to the `sequence`_ defines the order how the members are decoded and encoded by the built-in decoding and encoding engine.
+The order how you append the members to the `sequence`_ defines the order how the members are deserialized and serialized by the built-in deserializer and serializer.

 .. _sequence member: